Synchronized step multilevel Markov chain Monte Carlo: Proposed coupling methodology

-Looking at \cref{fig:our-proposal}, we see that when steps of high magnitude are proposed, the proposals are likely to be rejected, especially if the posteriors are different.
+The performance of SYNCE is highly dependent on the choice of the covariance $C_{\ell}$ for the same-step $\eta$ in~\cref{alg:synce-coupling}.
+In~\cref{fig:synce-proposal-coupling}, when steps of high magnitude are proposed, the proposals are likely to be rejected, especially if the posteriors are different.
 This leads to low acceptance rates, suboptimal mixing and small effective sample sizes.
 On the other extreme, when the steps are too small, samples are accepted quite often and the correlation is quite high, but the chains do not explore the posterior space effectively.
-Hence, it is important to choose the covariance $C_{\ell}$ such that we achieve a balance between good correlation, mixing and exploration.
-This problem of choosing the right covariance to achieve a good balance is similar to the problem of finding the optimal proposal distribution for the MH-MCMC algorithm on which there has been plenty of literature \cite{haario_adaptive_2001,rosenthal_optimal_nodate,atchade_adaptive_2005,gelman_adaptively_2007,andrieu_tutorial_2008}.
-All these papers provide a framework to adapt the proposal distribution such that optimality in the sense of some target measure is reached.
+To balance exploration, mixing, and correlation, we employ adaptive MCMC techniques~\cite{haario_adaptive_2001,rosenthal_optimal_nodate,andrieu_tutorial_2008}.
+These works provide a framework to adapt the proposal distribution such that optimality in the sense of some target measure is reached.

-A typical update algorithm for the covariance $C_{\ell}$ is given by scaling the empirical covariance with a factor $\lambda_{\ell}$.
-The empirical covariance and mean are updated recursively using existing samples and the scaling factor $\lambda_{\ell}$ is updated using a Robbins-Monro recursion formula to ensure that the acceptance rate of the chain is close to some target value $\alpha^*$.
-The updates are given by (Algorithm 4 in \cite{andrieu_tutorial_2008}):
+Standard adaptation algorithms update a scalar $\lambda$ that scales the empirical covariance of the samples collected so far to ensure that the acceptance rate of the chain is close to some target value $\alpha^*$.
+The updates are given by (Algorithm 4 in~\cite{andrieu_tutorial_2008}):

-and finally setting $C^i_{\ell} = \Sigma^i_{\ell}$ and $\theta^*_{\ell} = \theta^{i}_{\ell} + \lambda^i_{\ell} \eta$ where $\eta \sim \mathcal{N}(0, C^i_{\ell})$ as before in \cref{alg:synce-coupling}.
-The step sizes $\gamma^{i}$ ensure that the effect of adaptation diminishes and is generally taken to be a deterministic sequence of non-increasing numbers \cite{andrieu_tutorial_2008}.
-One typically runs this algorithm for a certain number of iterations and stops adapting, considering the samples up to that point as burn-in samples.
-We now have an approach to adapt the covariance, but we need to adapt the covariance for both the $\ell$ and $\ell-1$ chains.

-When the posteriors are different or high dimensional, the adaptation parameters $\lambda, \mu$ and $\Sigma$ for the two chains will be quite different.
-This will lead to the chains taking different steps and not being correlated, but achieve good mixing properties marginally.
-A simple and effective way to deal with this issue is to adapt the covariance $C_{\ell}$ and $C_{\ell-1}$ for both the chains separately and simultaneously, and scale the common random number sampled from a standard normal distribution with the square root of the scaled covariance as:
+where $\gamma^{i+1}$'s are chosen to satisfy the diminishing adaptation condition~\cite{andrieu_tutorial_2008}.
+In our coupled framework, we update the scaling factor $\lambda$, empirical mean $\mu$, and covariance $\Sigma$ individually for each chain, while maintaining coupling through a shared underlying random number.
+Specifically, we generate a common random number $\eta$ from the standard normal distribution and multiply it with the square root of the adapted covariance and the scaling factor for each chain separately.
+The coupled proposals are now given by: